2022 UEFA Champions League final: Officials

 Turpin was joined by five of his fellow countrymen, including assistant referees Nicolas Danos and Cyril Gringore.
 Benoît Bastien served as the fourth official.
 Jérôme Brisard acted as the video assistant referee (VAR), with Willy Delajod appointed as one of the assistant VAR officials, along with Italian referees Massimiliano Irrati and Filippo Meli.

 Opening ceremony

 Cuban-born American singer Camila Cabello performed for the opening ceremony before the start of the match.
 Cabello performed her songs "Señorita", "La Buena Vida", "Havana", "Bam Bam" and "Don't Go Yet".

 Issues entering stadium and match delay

 Crowd control descended into chaos at the entrances to the Stade de France prior to the beginning of the match.
 By 21:00 local time, the originally scheduled kick-off time, thousands of seats remained empty in the Liverpool end.
-For "security reasons", the kick-off was initially delayed by 15 minutes to 21:15.
-This was further delayed by 15 minutes to 21:30, before being pushed back another 6 minutes to 21:36.
+Ostensibly for security reasons, the kick-off was initially delayed by 15 minutes to 21:15.
+This was further delayed by 15 minutes to 21:30, before being pushed back another six minutes to 21:36.
 The match eventually started at 21:37.

+Fance's Interior Minister at the time, Gérald Darmanin, later admitted that security arrangements for the final were wrong, and that his first public remarks – blaming Livepool fans – were a mistake.
+"It was a failure because I had not foreseen.
+That was a mistake on my part.
+I was led astray by my preconceptions," he said, admitting that "The scapegoat was easy to find, and I apologise now to Liverpool supporters.
+They were quite right to be hurt.
+It was a mistake and a failure."